 When you delete the registry keys that enable DelegateExecute, they disable Chrome’s AppID.
 But the problem is that when Chrome updates itself again, you may find that these keys has been re-created.
 In such a case, you may have to again delete these keys.

 If this does not work, delete the start screen or start menu Chrome shortcut and navigate to the following folder:

 Check if clicking on chrome.exe works.
 It should.
-If so, pin its shortcut to the start screen.
+If so, pin its shortcut to the Start.
 It will now work correctly.

 Should this also not help you, you may want to see if resetting Chrome helps you.

-Tomorrow, I will be updating and porting an old post from WinVistaClub, here, which tells you what to do if you receive Class Not Registered error while running Internet Explorer or Windows File Explorer.
+This post tells you what to do if you receive Class Not Registered error while running File Explorer or Internet Explorer.